 Your doctor has requested a CT-guided bone biopsy.
-The CT scanner uses x-rays and advanced computer programs to create detailed images inside your body.
-This is a minimally-invasive procedure that can usually be done without an overnight stay in the hospital.
-During a biopsy, one of our physicians will use images generated by a CT scanner (also called a Cat scan) to accurately insert a needle into the suspect tissue, allowing a sample to be removed for testing.
-Our team of expert musculoskeletal physicians, nurses and technologists is led by Thomas J. Learch, MD, Chief of Musculoskeletal Radiology.
+The CT scanner uses X-rays and advanced computer programs to create detailed images inside your body.
+This is a minimally invasive procedure that can usually be done without an overnight stay in the hospital.
+During a biopsy, one of our physicians will use images generated by a CT scanner (also called a cat scan) to accurately insert a needle into the suspect bone, allowing a sample to be removed for testing.
+Our team of expert musculoskeletal physicians, nurses and technologists is led by Thomas J. Learch, MD, chief of Musculoskeletal Radiology.

 A bone biopsy involves moderate sedation, which requires no special preparations.

 You will need to wear a hospital gown for this procedure, so please wear comfortable clothing that you can change easily.

 You may not be allowed to drive the day of this procedure, so please arrange for someone to drive you home.

 You should expect to be at the imaging center for approximately four hours, longer if blood tests are needed.